Intiserahmed/Smart_Prayer_Mat_AssemblyLanguage/README.md

 2. Open MARS Simulator and load the MIPS program file
 3. Connect the input sensors and output actuators to the appropriate ports on your machine
 4. Run the simulation
-5. Place the Smart Sajadah/Prayer Mat on the floor and begin the prayer
 6. Follow the guidance and feedback provided by the input sensors and output actuators
-7. End the prayer session and reset the rakaah counter
+7. End the prayer session

 ## Contributing